Pan-STARRS Pixel Processing: Detrending, Warping, Stacking: Warping

-After the detrending and photometry, the detection catalog for the full camera is fit to the reference catalog, producing third-order astrometric solutions that map the detector focal plane to the sky, and map the individual OTA pixels to the detector focal plane.
+After the detrending and photometry, the detection catalog for the full camera is fit to the reference catalog, producing astrometric solutions that map the detector focal plane to the sky, and map the individual OTA pixels to the detector focal plane \citep[see][]{magnier2017.calibration}.
 This solution is then used to determine which skycells the exposure OTAs overlap.

-For each output skycell, all overlapping OTAs and the calibrated catalog are read into the \ippprog{pswarp} program.
-Each input image is examined in order, and the same transformation performed.
-This transformation breaks the output warp image into $128\times{}128$ pixel grid boxes.
-Each grid box has a locally linear map calculated that converts the output warp image coordinates to the input chip image coordinates.
-By doing the transformation in this direction, each output pixel has a unique sampling position on the input image (although it may be off the image frame and therefore not populated), preventing gaps in the output image due to the spacing of the input pixels.
+For each output skycell, all overlapping OTAs and the calibrated catalog are read into the \IPPprog{pswarp} program.
+The output warp image is broken into $128\times{}128$ pixel grid boxes.
+For purposes of speed, each grid box has a locally linear map calculated that converts the output warp image coordinates to the input chip image coordinates.
+By doing the transformation in this direction, each output pixel has a unique sampling position on the input image (although it may be off the image frame and therefore not populated), guaranteing that all output pixels are addressed, and thus preventing gaps in the output image due to the spacing of the input pixels.

-With the locally linear grid defined, Lanczos interpolation with filter size parameter $a = 3$ on the input image is used to determine the values to assign to the output pixel location.
-The output locations are shifted by 0.5 pixels to let the interpolation select the value that would be assigned to the center of the output pixel.
+With the locally linear grid defined, Lanczos interpolation \citep{lanczos1956applied} with filter size parameter $a = 3$ on the input image is used to determine the values to assign to the output pixel location.
+This interpolation kernel was chosen as a compromise between simple interpolations and higher-order Lanczos kernels, with the goal of limiting the smear in the output image while avoiding the high-frequency ringing generated by higher order kernels.
 This process is repeated for all grid boxes, for all input images, and for each output image product: the science image, the variance, and the mask.
-The image values are scaled by the absolute value of the Jacobian determinant of the transformation.
+The image values are scaled by the absolute value of the Jacobian determinant of the transformation for each grid box.
 This corrects the pixel values for the possible change in pixel area due to the transformation.
 Similarly, the variance image is scaled by the square of this value, again to correctly account for the pixel area change.